ciscodocs/ltrent-2008-clemea25/docs/lab2b_control_policy.md

 This demonstrates the practical application of service chaining and centralized data policies in steering traffic through desired network functions within the Cisco SD-WAN fabric.

 !!! info
-    Before proceeding to the **next lab**, it is essential to **<font color="red">deactivate</font>** the centralized data policy configured in the current exercise. **Deactivating** the policy ensures that no unintended traffic steering or service chaining configurations remain active, which could interfere with subsequent lab tasks.
-Once the centralized data policy is successfully deactivated and confirmed, delete the service chain parcel **London-Branch-Service-Attachment** in **London-Branch** WAN-Edge service profile **EMEA-London-Branch-Service-VPN**.
+    Before proceeding to the **next lab**, it is essential to **<font color="red">deactivate</font>** the centralized control policy configured in the current exercise. **Deactivating** the policy ensures that no unintended traffic steering or service chaining configurations remain active, which could interfere with subsequent lab tasks.
+Once the centralized control policy is successfully deactivated and confirmed, delete the service in **London-Branch-Service-Attachment** in **London-Branch** WAN-Edge service profile **EMEA-London-Branch-Service-VPN**.
 Now we can confidently move forward to the next lab.
 This step is critical to maintain a clean and controlled environment for the upcoming configurations and scenarios.